cowniflow/TLM/README.md

 ## Installation

-TLM requires a Python 3.x environment with several packages.
+The Thermokarst Lake Model (TLM) requires a Python 3.x environment with several packages.
 The most convenient way would be to set up an Anaconda environment using environment.yml.

 ```
 conda env create -f environment.yml
 ```
 ## Overview

-The Thermokarst Lake Model (TLM) is designed to simulate changes in thermokarst lake distributions in thermokarst-affected regions.
+TLM is designed to simulate changes in thermokarst lake distributions in thermokarst-affected regions.

 The model code is written in Python and can be executed using shell scripts that contain the necessary parameter values.
 Besides the model code that performs the simulations (model.py), there are also scripts to extract parameter values from observational data (parameterization.py), plot timeseries of simulated lake number as well as water and drained area (plotting.py), and create animations of a spatial representation of lake distribution (animations.py).

-The model represents lakes as circular objects and uses stochastic processes to represent the main processes behind thermokarst lake dynamics:
+The model represents lakes as circular objects and uses stochastic processes to represent the main mechanics behind thermokarst lake dynamics:

-* Formation: A Poisson process supplies the number of new lakes for each timestep (usually a year).
+* Formation: A Poisson process supplies the number of new lakes for each timestep (i.e. a year).
 More specifically, the number of new lakes is drawn at each timestep from a Poisson distribution with parameter $\lambda_f$, which is the formation rate.
 Each new lake gets two random centre coordinates.
-The probability of $k$ thermokarst depressions appearing during one year in $A_f$, which is the area available for formation, is
+The probability of $k$ thermokarst depressions appearing at one timestep in $A_f$, which is the area available for formation, is

 $$
 P_f (k,A_f) = \frac{(\lambda_f A_f)^{k}}{k!} e^{- \lambda_f A_f} .
 $$

-* Expansion: The surface area of individual lakes change according to Geometric Brownian Motion.
-All lakes across a simulated area follow Geometric Brownian Motion with the same parameter drift $\mu$ and volatility $\sigma$, where $\sigma$ represents the random component and variety of lake behaviour.
-The individual lake areas $a_i(t)$ at time $t$ are calculated with the following euqation, where $B(t)$ is regular Brownian Motion:
+* Expansion: The surface area of individual lakes changes according to Geometric Brownian Motion.
+All lakes across a simulated region follow Geometric Brownian Motion with the same drift $\mu$ and volatility $\sigma$, where $\sigma$ represents the random component and variety of lake behaviour.
+The individual lake areas $a_i(t)$ at time $t$ are therefore calculated with the following euqation, where $B(t)$ is regular Brownian Motion:

 $$
 a_i(t) = a_i(t-1)e^{(\mu - \frac{1}{2}\sigma^2)t+\sigma B(t)}
 $$

-* Gradual Drainage: Geometric Brownian Motion can also lead to decreasing lake areas, either due to $\sigma$ or due to a negative drift value $\mu$.
+* Gradual Drainage: Geometric Brownian Motion can also lead to decreasing lake areas, either due to the influence of the volatility $\sigma$ or due to a negative drift value $\mu$.

 * Abrupt Drainage: Abrupt drainage is represented using another Poisson process.
 A number of abruptly draining lakes is drawn from a Poisson process at each time step, where the parameter $\lambda_d$ is the abrupt drainage rate.
-The abruptly draining lakes are then randomly selected from the active lakes and reach a surface of zero within one timestep/year.
-The probability of $k$ drainage events during one year in $A_d$, which is the disturbed or water area (see 'Model Variants') within the system, is
+The abruptly draining lakes are then randomly selected from the active lakes and reach a surface area of zero within one timestep (i.e. year).
+The probability of $k$ drainage events at each timestep in $A_d$, which is the disturbed or water area (see 'Model Variants') within the system, is

 $$
 P_d (k,A_d) = \frac{(\lambda_d A_d)^{k}}{k!} e^{- \lambda_d A_d} .
 $$

 Lakes merge as soon as they start to overlap.
-A merging algorithm checks for overlapping lakes at each timestep and in case of overlap transfers the surface area of the smaller one to the larger one.
-It also determines the new centre coordinates of the resulting bigger lake by calculating the new centre of mass.
+A merging algorithm checks for overlapping lakes at each timestep and transfers the surface area of the smaller one to the larger one in case of overlap.
+It also determines the new centre coordinates of the resulting merged lake by calculating the new centre of mass.

 ### Model Variants